CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

    1. We start with PID gains at 0 to isolate as many of the forces in play as possible, and iteratively get closer to the "ideal" gains.
    2. The kG gain is meant to counteract the force of gravity; however, the force of friction is also at play in an arm.
 The lowest possible kG that prevents the system from moving is the lower bound of the gravity and friction component (kG - kS).
    3. The highest possible kG that prevents the system from moving is the upper bound of the gravity and friction component (kG + kS).
-   4. Setting kG to the middle point of the lower and upper bounds is a good approximation for the true effect of gravity. ((kG + kS) + (kG - kS)) / 2 = kG.
+   4. Setting kG to the middle point of the upper and lower bounds is a good approximation for the true effect of gravity. ((kG + kS) + (kG - kS)) / 2 = kG.
-   5. Setting kS to half the difference of the lower and upper bounds is a good approximation for the true effect of friction. ((kG + kS) - (kG - kS)) / 2 = kS.
+   5. Setting kS to half the difference of the upper and lower bounds is a good approximation for the true effect of friction. ((kG + kS) - (kG - kS)) / 2 = kS.
    6. A nearby setpoint ensures the system response should be relatively small to start with when tuning.
-   7. The kP gain will control how quickly the system gets to the setpoint, however in TorqueCurrentFOC modes there is no natural dampening force, so overshoot is expected at the beginning.
-Once that happens kD should be tuned.
+   7. The kP gain will control how quickly the system gets to the setpoint.
+However, in TorqueCurrentFOC modes there is no natural dampening force, so overshoot and oscillation is expected at the beginning.
+At that point, kD should be tuned.
-   8. The kD gain will effectively slow down the system as it reaches the setpoint, increasing it will increase the force slowing it down, so it should be increased until the system no longer overshoots.
+   8. The kD gain will effectively slow down the system as it reaches the setpoint.
+Increasing it will increase the force slowing it down, so it should be increased until the system no longer overshoots.
    9. In general, the system wants as high a kP gain as possible to decrease the time taken to get to the setpoint.
 This also requires a high kD gain to properly dampen the system.
 The limit of how high the kP/kD term can be is determined by the system latency, at which point the oscillation is impossible to avoid.
 The goal of repeating steps 7 and 8 is to find that limit.
-   10. Always verify the gains work for the expected setpoints of the system, it's possible the general solution may not work under the expected operating range of the system.
+   10. Always verify the gains work for the expected setpoints of the system; it's possible the general solution may not work under the expected operating range of the system.
 If that's the case, re-tune for the expected operating range using the generic gains as a basis.

 .. raw:: html